Afrineh District

 Afrineh District (بخش افرینه) is in Mamulan County of Lorestan province, Iran.
 Its capital is the village of Afrineh, whose population at the time of the 2016 National Census was 1,944 people in 555 households.

 History

-In 2023, Mamulan District (Note: Renamed the Central District of Mamulan County) was separated from Pol-e Dokhtar County in the establishment of Mamulan County, which was divided into two districts of two rural districts each, with Mamulan as its capital and only city.
+In 2023, Mamulan District (Note: Renamed the Central District of Mamulan County) was separated from Pol-e Dokhtar County in the establishment of Mamulan County and renamed the Central District.
+The new county was divided into two districts of two rural districts each, with Mamulan as its capital and only city at the time.
 Afrineh and Miyankuh-e Sharqi Rural Districts were separated from the district in the formation of Afrineh District.